pnminh/aws-solutions-architect-associate-notes-SAAC03/computing/EC2.md

 - Real time proccessing of big unstructured data

 ##### Storage Optimized
-- High amount of Disk IOPs
+- High amount of Disk IOPs/sequential

 ###### Use Cases
 - A lot of Datasets in local storage